 The K1 emerges as the winner with a max sensor resolution of 36 MP which is 50% more pixels than those of the Canon EOS 80D.

-Shooting under low light is one the unique features as it has a max ISO of a whopping 204800 while the Canon EOS 80 D has only 25600.
+Shooting under low light is one the unique features of the Pentax K1 as it has a max ISO of a whopping 204800 while the Canon EOS 80 D has only 25600.

 When you want to shoot photos and videos flexible from different angles, screen articulation becomes very important.
 The K1 has a one of its kind, screen articulation that has the LCD screen mounted on a four point hinge system allowing it to be moved in virtually any direction.
 The comparable Nikon D810 does not have an articulating screen.